replicatedhq/chartsmith/design/post-plan-render/README.md

 When the user accepts the changes, there's nothing else for us to do.
 If the user rejects some/any of the changes, we need to re-render.
 Once a single change is rejected, we should not re-render until there are no more pending changes.

+When rendering automatically with pending patches, we add an "is_autorender" set to true in the workspace_render table.
+These are filtered out by default from the front end.
+This allows the happy-path of iterate -> accept to work without cluttering the UI up with render.
+But when it fails, the UI will show it with an Attempt Fix button.